-- 15. Next, in the Settings, select Use noise normalized weights. А Gaussian noise distribution is assumed, and the contribution of uncorrelated noise variance can be adjusted manually.
-Use the default value of 5, then press OK and the Beamformer button again.
+- 15. Next, in the Settings, select Multiple-source beamformer and Use noise normalized weights.
+A Gaussian noise distribution is assumed, and the contribution of uncorrelated noise variance can be adjusted manually.
+Use the default value of 5, then press OK and the Beamformer button.
 The result resembles the one where the signal interval was used.
-Again, the first two beamformer maxima with the highest power percentage cover the auditory areas. - 16.
-In the Global field power display at the top center of the screen, doubleclick into the plot to set a cursor.
+The first two beamformer maxima with the highest power percentage cover the auditory areas. - 16.
+In the Global field power display at the top center of the screen, double-click into the plot to set a cursor.
 Scale the 3D window intensity up by pressing the scaling toolbar button several times, and then move the cursor around using the cursor keys on the keyboard.
 You can see that the intensity display is now updated with the cursor latency.